Church News: Features

-The Church News publishes semiannual issues on the LDS Church's general conferences, but only prints brief reports of the sermons and announcements, unlike the Ensign and Conference Report, other church publications which circulate later and print full transcripts.
+The Church News publishes semiannual issues on the LDS Church's general conferences, but only prints brief reports of the sermons and announcements, unlike the Liahona and Conference Report, other church publications which circulate later and print full transcripts.

 Tone and coverage

 The Church News purpose has been stated to "build testimonies and uplift its readers."
 In doing this it focuses on inspirational and motivational stories in a graphics-heavy format.
 The paper isn't intended to cover controversial issues, but emphasizes success stories and reinforces the church message.
 Though it experimented with some "hard news" in the early 1970s, the paper has always stayed with its successful, uplifting formula and remained reverential toward church leaders.
 Some have nicknamed the paper "Mormon Pravda," because of its dedication to promoting faith, which others see as producing soft "human interest" stories.

 Since the paper and the church are both based in Salt Lake City, much Church News coverage over the years has been Utah-centric, earning it the nickname "This Week in Utah" by some Australian readers.
 Its global focus has expanded as the paper attempts to showcase the church's international activities.